DipanwitSen/stealth_assignment/README.md

-# ⚽ Soccer Video Analytics with Player Tracking, Team Clustering, and Ball Possession
+# ⚽ Football Video Analytics with Player Tracking, Team Clustering, and Ball Possession

 This project is a computer vision system that detects and tracks players, referees, goalkeepers, and the ball in a soccer match video.
 It assigns team IDs using clustering, determines ball possession, and annotates the video with rich analytics such as control percentage and speed.